Combat veteran walking 1,800 miles to raise awareness for suicide prevention

 COLUMBUS, Ga.
-(WRBL) – This Memorial Day weekend, we honor those we died while serving our country.
-One retired Army Captain, however, is making sure the community also remembers the veterans who lost their battles to suicide.
+(WRBL) – This Memorial Day weekend, we honor those who died while serving our country.
+One retired Army Captain is making sure the community also remembers the veterans who lost their battles with suicide.

 Retired Captain Greg C. Washington is walking 1,800 miles through 11 states and 25 cities to bring awareness to suicide among veterans.